FeralFlows/wild-etal_2021/README.md

 ```

 **Note:* More details of setting up Python using PyCharm for `Xanthos`, `Demeter`, and `Tethys` can be found in this [PyCharm setup tutorial](docs/Python_setup_for_xanthos_demeter_tethys.md).
-You can also go to Github page for each model listed in [Contributing Models](#contributing-models) for more information.
+You can also go to Github page for each model listed in [Contributing Modeling Software](#contributing-modeling-software) for more information.

 ***File Replacement***\
-For downloaded models from DOI links provided in [Contributing Models](#contributing-models) section, most of the input dataset in terms of a single GCM/RCP scenario (i.e., MIROC-ESM-CHEM forced by RCP 6.0) selected in the Argentina study is included, except for Xanthos due to large size of the dataset.
+For downloaded models from DOI links provided in [Contributing Modeling Software](#contributing-modeling-software) section, most of the input dataset in terms of a single GCM/RCP scenario (i.e., GFDL-ESM2M forced by RCP 2.6) selected in the Argentina study is included, except for Xanthos due to large size of the dataset.
 Follow the steps below to add data into the downloaded xanthos folder.

   * Unzip historical climate data xanthos/example/input/climate/watch+wfdei.zip
   * Download projected climate data for 5 GCMs in [temporary Google Drive link](https://drive.google.com/drive/folders/1gLK1uAHsGRGolKg1Y0896QZzB9AD8OiE?usp=sharing).
 Move 5 downloaded data folders under the directory xanthos/example/input/climate/. **This is a temporary link from google drive and only people with permission will be able to download.
 We will replace the temporary link with DataHub DOI once it is created.*